Canon G1 X Mark III vs Nikon D7100

 It is notable that the G1X Mark III offers wifi support, while the D7100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the D7100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7100 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D7100 was succeeded by the Nikon D7200.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G1 X Mark III and the Nikon D7100?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G1 X Mark III: